MA in Art History, Curatorship and Renaissance Culture

-This twelve-month, full-time programme will provide valuable skills to a new generation of academic art historians and museum curators and provide an introduction to:
+As this MA was first introduced in 2013/14 we do not yet have information available about the career paths of our graduates.
+This twelve-month, full-time programme provides valuable skills to a new generation of academic art historians and museum curators and provide an introduction to:

 - Museum knowledge, which covers all aspects of curatorship including the technical examination of paintings, connoisseurship, materials and conservation, attribution, provenance and issues relating to display.

 - Art history and Renaissance culture to increase students’ understanding of methods of analysing the subjects of works of art and their knowledge of Renaissance art works and the conditions in which they were commissioned, produced and enjoyed.